-Lompoc Valley Medical Center: Hospital Emergency Department physician Dr. James Trettin acknowledges that his father’s career might have had some influence on his own decision to pursue medical school.
+Lompoc Valley Medical Center - Emergency Department physician Dr. James Trettin acknowledges that his father’s career might have influenced his own decision to pursue medical school.

-The late Dr. John Trettin was a revered Lompoc orthopedic surgeon, Cabrillo High School football team coach and dedicated marathon competitor.
-His son would often accompany him to the Emergency Room at LVMC, while he set fractures and affixed casts.
+Dr. John Trettin was a revered Lompoc orthopedic surgeon, Cabrillo High School football team coach and dedicated marathon competitor.
+His son would often accompany him to the Emergency Room at LVMC while he set fractures and affixed casts.

 In 2000, when his son was 17, Dr. Trettin was killed at the age of 46, cycling through Germany on vacation.